-Many of the articles on this blog mention “pain and suffering” as a factor in winning compensation in personal injury cases.
+Many of the articles on this blog mention pain and suffering as a factor in winning compensation in personal injury cases.
 But how does the law define it?
-It is important to understand how insurance companies and the law define and calculate pain and suffering so you can be certain that you are awarded appropriate compensation.
+Understanding how insurance companies and the law define and calculate pain and suffering is important to ensure you are awarded appropriate compensation.

 Definition of Pain and Suffering

-“Pain and suffering” can be split into two categories: physical and emotional/mental.
+“Pain and suffering” can be divided into physical and emotional/mental categories.

-Physical pain and suffering refers to the claimant’s injuries sustained as a result of the injury.
+Physical pain and suffering refer to the claimant’s injuries sustained due to the injury.
 This includes discomfort and pain immediately after the accident to the time the claim was filed, plus whatever physical pain and negative health effects the claimant anticipates experiencing in the future as a result of the accident.

-If a personal injury case goes to trial, a jury will be responsible for determining how much to award a plaintiff for their pain and suffering.
-Generally, the judge advises the jury to use their best judgment when deciding on an amount to award because there is no set rulebook or rubric regarding the calculation.
-The jury will usually take into consideration the plaintiff’s credibility, whether expert testimony support’s the plaintiff’s claims, whether the plaintiff has a criminal record, and whether they believe the plaintiff exaggerated their injuries.
+A jury will be responsible for determining how much to award a plaintiff if a personal injury case goes to trial.
+Generally, the judge advises the jury to use their best judgment when deciding on an amount to award.
+This is because there is no set rulebook or rubric regarding the calculation.
+The jury will usually consider the plaintiff’s credibility.
+Whether expert testimony supports the plaintiff’s claims.
+If the plaintiff has a criminal record, and whether they believe the plaintiff exaggerated their injuries.

 A “multiplier” is sometimes used to calculate the amount, but not always.
-The multiplier multiplies the plaintiff’s “special damages,” meaning total medical bills and lost wages, by a number between 1.5 and 4 to calculate how much to award for pain and suffering.
+The multiplier multiplies the plaintiff’s “special damages.”
+To calculate how much to award, those include total medical bills and lost wages, by a number between 1.5 and 4.

 Contact a New York Injury Attorney

-If you have been injured due to someone else’s negligence, you may be entitled to compensation.
-If you have experienced pain and suffering as a result of that injury, the experienced injury attorneys at Hach & Rose, LLP, can assist you with understanding your rights and building a case.
-Call our office at (212) 779-0057 or reach out to us online to schedule your free consultation today.
+You may be entitled to compensation if you have been injured due to someone else’s negligence.
+If you have experienced pain and suffering due to that injury, the experienced injury attorneys at Hach & Rose, LLP can assist you with understanding your rights and building a case.
+Call our office at (212) 779-0057 or contact us online to schedule your free consultation today.